stefandric/SANetworking/README.md

 # SANetworking

-This is a package that supports networking layer without any business free logic.
+This is a package that supports networking layer without any business logic.